 Oil and gas industry workers may also need added oil, water, and petrochemical resistance.
 At Cestus Armored Gloves, many of our gloves feature something called Skid-X Grip™, which not only provides oil, water, and petrochemical resistance, but also gives you heightened grip control in wet, oily, and dry settings.

-Here’s an example of a heavy-duty glove with excellent impact protection and oil resistance.
+The Deep III Barrier is an example of a heavy-duty glove with excellent impact protection and oil resistance.

 Other Features to Consider